proxystore/real-time-defect-analysis/README.md

 It will run until you exit by pressing <kbd>Ctrl</kbd>+<kbd>C</kbd>, which will require up to 15s to register on a Windows system.

-### Running without FuncX

-The Image Analyzer can be run without FuncX by adding the `--local` option when calling `rtdefects start`.
-It will execute the segmentation and post-processing on your local system, which means you can skip setting up a compute provider.

 ## Support